HIDEKI IRABU BASEBALL CARDS

 In December 1996, Irabu was posted by Chiba Lotte and won the ensuing bidding war among MLB clubs.
 After signing a record-setting $12.8 million contract with the New York Yankees, Topps celebrated his historic move by including him in the 1997 Topps Trading Card Japanese Letter Patch promotion.
 Only 150 of these ultra-rare lettered jersey cards featuring various Japanese legends like Irabu were produced.

-Read also: BASEBALL CARDS DO
+Read also: 2008 TOPPS BASEBALL CARDS

 Irabu took North America by storm in his MLB debut season of 1997.
 He appeared on numerous regular Yankees team cards while also receiving multiple solo issue cards across sets from Topps, Upper Deck, Donruss, and more.
 His ’97 Topps rookie card in particular remains one of the most desirable Yankees RC’s from that year.
 Irabu also earned prominent spots in special release sets like Finest, Elite, and Topps Gold Label that provided further opportunities for collectors to add him to their collections.